+Figure 5.2.2-1: Load prediction by RESOURCE STATUS procedure

 If existing UE measurements are needed by a gNB for AI/ML-based load balancing, RAN3 shall reuse the existing framework (including MDT and RRM measurements).
 FFS on whether new UE measurements are needed.